mrcavalcanti/mosaicoo/docs/sources/administration/configuration.md

 ### max_age

-Configures how long Grafana stores API annotations.
+Configures how long Mosaicoo stores API annotations.
 Default is 0, which keeps them forever.
 This setting should be expressed as a duration.
 Examples: 6h (hours), 10d (days), 2w (weeks), 1M (month).

 ### max_annotations_to_keep

-Configures max number of API annotations that Grafana keeps.
+Configures max number of API annotations that Mosaicoo keeps.
 Default value is 0, which keeps all API annotations.

 <hr>